yxj0312/real-world-vue-3/README.md

 });
 ```

+Only if searchInput is changed will it run again, even if other reactive objects are called

 Also, if I need access to the new value and old value of the item being watched I can write:

 ```JavaScript